 Conducting Board Meeting- Unlike many other forms of companies, the One Person Company may conduct just one meeting of Board of Directors of the company in each half of a calendar year.
 The gap between the two meetings shall not be less than ninety days.

 Quorum- As there is only one director in an OPC the provisions Quorum for meetings of Board will not be applicable.

 The number of filing to be made with the registrar of companies is very less in case of OPC.
 Further, the compulsory rotation of auditor after the expiry of the certain term is not applicable.

-The OPC is empowered to make the valid contract with its members.
+he OPC is empowered to make a valid contract with its members.
 Thus it can give remuneration to its directors, lend money to them, give them rent for their property etc. Some of these expenses like Directors’ remuneration, rent and interest are allowed as the deduction which in result brings down the profits of the company and finally, the tax liability of the company also reduces.

 It is easier for companies to obtaining the loan from banks and financial institutions rather than the unorganized form of business.
 Most of the bank asks the entrepreneurs to register themselves as a corporate entity to obtain loan seamlessly.

 As the control of the operations of OPC lies with the single owner only the decision making is facilitated in a speedy manner.

 In India there lies a huge unorganized market.
 There are around lakhs of small and medium scaled enterprises that are working in an unorganized manner.
 With the introduction of OPC, a large segment of these unorganized sections is converted into an organized version of One Person Company.
 By bringing them under organized their liability is being made limited to their share only.